Key facts

 Course structure

-To complete the Bachelor of Exercise and Sport Science (Honours) students must attain 8 credit points, including two coursework units in research methods and research issues and an independent research project.
-Part-time students are required to complete the coursework components in their first year of study.
+To complete the Bachelor of Exercise and Sport Science (Honours) students must attain 8 credit points, including two coursework units in research methods and research issues and an independent research project. part-time students are required to complete the coursework components in their first year of study.

 Attendance and presentation at the School Honours Conference is a hurdle requirement.

-All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).
+All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete DAI001 Academic Integrity Module (0-credit-point compulsory unit) in their first trimester of study.

 Students are required to meet the University's academic progress and conduct requirements.
-Click here for more information.

-Intakes by location
+• Intakes by location

 The availability of a course varies across locations and intakes.
 This means that a course offered in Semester 1 may not be offered in the same location for Semester 2.
 Check each intake for up-to-date information on when and where you can commence your studies.